Black Swan: Profile and Information

 With a longer and straighter bill, cobs (males) are slightly larger than pens (females).
 Cygnets (immature birds) with pale-edged feathers are greyish-brown.

-Mature black swans vary in length from 110 to 142 centimetres (43 and 56 in) and weigh 3.7 to 9 kilograms (8.2 to 19.8 lb).
+Mature black swans vary in length from 110 to 142 centimeters (43 and 56 in) and weigh 3.7 to 9 kilograms (8.2 to 19.8 lb).

 When swimming, black swans keep their necks arched or upright and sometimes wear their feathers or wings raised in an intimidating display.

-In-flight, a wedge of black swans will form as a line or a V, with the individual birds flying strongly with long undulating necks, creating whistling sounds with their wings and baying, bugling or trumpeting calls.
+In-flight, a wedge of black swans will form as a line or a V, with the individual birds flying strongly with long undulating necks, creating whistling sounds with their wings and baying bugling or trumpeting calls.

 Distribution

-In the south-west, it occupies an area between the North West Cape, Cape Leeuwin and Eucla; in the east, it covers a wide area surrounded by the Atherton Tableland, the Eyre Peninsula and Tasmania, with the Murray Darling Basin hosting very large populations of black swans.
+In the south-west, it occupies an area between the North West Cape, Cape Leeuwin, and Eucla; in the east, it covers a wide area surrounded by the Atherton Tableland, the Eyre Peninsula, and Tasmania, with the Murray Darling Basin hosting very large populations of black swans.
 It is unusual in central and northern Australia.

-The preferred habitat of the black swan extends through dry, brackish and saltwater lakes, swamps and rivers with submerged and evolving vegetation for food and nesting materials.
+The preferred habitat of the black swan extends through dry, brackish, and saltwater lakes, swamps, and rivers with submerged and evolving vegetation for food and nesting materials.

 When rain occurs in the arid central regions, black swans may migrate to these areas to nest and raise their young.